Public Holidays in Ecuador 2026 – National & Public Celebrations

 Frequently Asked Questions (FAQs)

-How many public holidays are there in Ecuador in 2025?
+How many public holidays are there in Ecuador?

 Does Ecuador move holidays if they fall on weekends?

 Yes.
-Some holidays are observed on adjacent weekdays when they fall on weekends to maintain a festive working day.
+Some holidays are officially observed on adjacent weekdays to maintain long weekends and working-day celebrations.

-What are “guaguas de pan” and “colada morada” on All Souls’ Day?
+What are “guaguas de pan” and “colada morada”?

 Which national holiday commemorates Quito’s first uprising?